-Professor Olga Padilla-Zakour is the Director of the Northeast Center for Food Entrepreneurship at Cornell University.
+Professor Olga Padilla-Zakour is the Director of the Cornell Food Venture Center at Cornell University.
 She obtained her B.S. in food science from the University of Costa Rica in 1983 and her doctorate in Food Science and Technology from Cornell University in 1991.
 She devotes her time to mentoring students and colleagues, supporting the food industry, and conducting applied research enhancing the safety and quality of plant-based food products.

 Research program focused on applied research in support of my extension program to add value and safety to agricultural commodities.
 Emphasis on developing new products/processes, improving or retaining quality in processed foods, increasing economic viability of farm-based ventures, and identifying the key the factors that affect the safety of specialty foods manufactured by small-scale processors.

 Direct the Cornell Food Venture Center, a major extension program of the Department of Food Science.
 Coordinate and develop outreach programs and extension activities to support new and established entrepreneurs in the food industry.
 Provide guidelines and assist in regulatory issues to ensure the safety of food products.
 Act as Process Authority to issue schedule process documentation for new processors’ licensing requirements (>1000 products/year).
 Develop and implement training programs for food entrepreneurs.
 Organize and teach Better Process Control Schools annually.
 Develop and maintain the Cornell Food Venture Center website: http://cfvc.foodscience.cornell.edu/

 Awards and Honors

 - IFT Fellow (2014) Institute of Food Technologists